 Opportunities to earn College Credit at Trinity right now!

 In case you haven’t heard, high school students can begin to earn college credit at Trinity Christian School as early as their sophomore year!
 Trinity currently offers five dual-enrollment courses, where students are enrolled at Geneva College and receive college credit for their work, while being taught right here at Trinity by our own qualified faculty.
-Offerings for the 2017-18 school year include the following:
+Offerings include the following: